Skip to content

 This is intuitive.
 Any way that the distribution is partitioned, the sum of probabilities of each event must sum to 1.0 without exception.
 The most common discrete probability distributions are the Poisson and Bernoulli distributions.

 Discrete distributions typically are described by their probability mass functions, which give the probabilities of a discrete random variable being exactly equal to some values.
-These probabilites must always sum to 1.0 and have a general form of
+These probabilities must always sum to 1.0 and have a general form of

 p_{X}(x) = P(X = x)